Dog of Flanders (TV series): Cast

 Voices for orphan children provided by Jessica Evans, Dylan Hart, Sophie Lechken, Alex Mandelberg, Bryce Papenbrook.

 References in other media

 The main opening theme song "Yoake-no Michi" (よあけのみち) has always been popular in Japan since the series' debut.
 It was featured in a daydream sequence in the live action adaptation of Nodame Cantabile, starring Juri Ueno and Hiroshi Tamaki, with the character of Nodame singing the song while taking a bath.
 It was also used in the anime adaptation of Re:Zero -Starting Life in Another World- as protagonist Subaru Natsuki's ringtone.
+Both the opening and ending themes were composed by Takeo Watanabe and written by Eriko Kishida.

+A series of trailers for the 2023 video game Resident Evil 4 that parodied Dog of Flanders were released to coincide with the game's release.